kpinto-gil/Thesis/README.md

 - S7 Table.
 Model documentation.
 Includes detailed information on the models built in this work.

-### Training and Validations Sets.xlsx: This file contains the training and validation sets used in this thesis.
+### build_AEs_models.ipynb:

-### build_AEs_models.ipynb: for building the Adverse Effects Models
+Jupyter notebook for building the Adverse Effects Models

+### predict_DILI.ipynb:
-### predict_DILI.ipynb: for Running AEs models and make predictions with the optimization consensus rule.
+Jupyter notebook for Running AEs models and make predictions with the optimization consensus rule.

+### Metamodels.ipynb:
-### Metamodels.ipynb: For building the expert models and make predictions.
+Jupyter notebook For building the expert models and make predictions.